eleijonmarck/dotfiles/README.md

 # dotfiles
-lits good with the same type of setup all the time
+its good with the same type of setup all the time

 ## installing the following components is needed
 curl git zsh vim

-### within vim we
+### within vim
 vundle